swetha-thomas/Emojify/README.md

 - To further improve accuracy, following techniques were used:

-a) Image data generation - preprocessing technique to augment image data.
+      a) Image data generation - preprocessing technique to augment image data

       b) Batch normalization - to reduce the risk of vanishing gradients

       c) Dropout - as a form of regularization

 ## Results